 With the new Spider-Man movie in the theaters now, I’ve decided to take a look at one of the earliest Spider-Man games ever made for the PC.
-And since the new movie is part of the MCU, I think is fitting that I review one of the few Spider-Man titles for computer more integrated into the Marvel Universe that I know of (a crossover title).
+And since the new movie is part of the MCU, I think is fitting that I review one of the few Spider-Man titles more integrated into the Marvel Universe that I know of (a crossover title).
 I’m talking about Dr. Doom’s Revenge.

 But before we take a look at the game, let’s check the cover, shall we?

-The cover looks just like a comic book cover, with our villain looming over our heroes.
+The cover looks just like a comic book cover, with our villain looming threateningly over our heroes.
 Very fitting for a game that features classic superhero imagery and artwork.
 I suppose you couldn’t ask for more.

 But it’s time to boot this web-slinger:

 The title screen, despite being colorful, is kind of ugly, artwork-wise.
 It has a nice music theme though.
-About the backstory, the game comes with a comic made by Marvel itself, explaining why our heroes are facing Dr. Doom.
+About the backstory, the game comes with a comic made by Marvel explaining why our heroes are facing Dr. Doom.
 But about the comic itself, maybe I should someone else properly review it:

 (Video courtesy of Atop the Fourth Wall)

 But it’s during the action sequences that the game turns ugly.
 From terrible controls to awful animation and pitiful sound effects.
 This is not a fun game to play!

-The side-view depicts all the action and characters, while the bottom depicts pictures of said characters along with their names and health bars.
+The main view depicts all the action and characters, while the bottom screen depicts pictures of said characters along with their names and health bars.
 Spider-Man, however, gets a second bar reflecting the level of his web-fluid.
 And during the stages where you have to avoid traps, a “Super Hero Challenge” image appears at the bottom, next to our character’s health bar.

-The graphics aren’t anything special, with very ugly (but colorful) sprites during the action scenes and the artwork in the comic panels range from ugly to acceptable.
-At least some of the backgrounds during the action stages are somewhat nice and detailed.
+The graphics aren’t anything special, with very ugly (but colourful nonetheless) sprites during the action scenes and the artwork in the comic panels range from ugly to acceptable.
+At least some of the backgrounds during the action levels are somewhat nice and detailed.